 Applications for birth, marriage or death certificates are available on line at: www.orgforms.gov.on.ca.

-Note: If you do not have access to a computer, you can visit my constituency offices in Orangeville and Bolton to get a paper copy of the applications.
+Note: If you do not have access to a computer, you can visit my constituency office in Orangeville to get a paper copy of the applications.

 The process for a new birth certificate for a child born in Ontario is a one step process for birth registration, obtaining a birth certificate and social insurance number.
 To visit the newborn registration website click here.